Guide To Finding Civil War Photographs

 The link to the main page for the entire digital gallery is here: http://digitalgallery.nypl.org/nypldigital/

 There is also a series of filters on the left hand column of the results page that can be used to fur-ther narrow your search or discover interesting sub-collections.
-Here are several useful examples:
+Here are two useful examples:

 National Park Service historian Michael D. Gorman provides a wealth of information and links about Richmond-related Civil War photography at his “Civil War Richmond” website (http://www.mdgorman.com).